-Operating expenditures are the ongoing costs of doing business, such as salaries, utilities, commissions, employee benefits and inventory.
-These are expenses where the full value of the expense is recognised at the time the expense is incurred.
-This is different from CAPEX, where the value of the expense is capitalised and depreciated or amortised over the useful life of the good or service acquired.
+Operating expenditures are the ongoing costs of doing business, such as salaries, utilities, commissions, employee benefits, and inventory.
+These are expenses where the full value of the expense is recognized at the time the expense is incurred.
+This is different from CAPEX, where the value of the expense is capitalized and depreciated or amortized over the useful life of the good or service acquired.

 Operating Profit Margin

-Period is a specified duration of time covered by a financial statement or report – typically a month or quarter for internal statements and reporting, and a year for external statements.
-The period in a financial statement will usually be in terms of the fiscal year of an organisation (rather than a calendar year).
+Period is a specified duration of time covered by a financial statement or report—typically a month or quarter for internal statements and reporting, and a year for external statements.
+The period in a financial statement will usually be in terms of the fiscal year of an organization (rather than a calendar year).

 Period costs are any costs that cannot be attributed to a particular product or inventory.
-A period cost is charged to an expense account during the period in which it was incurred and is typically included within the selling, general and administrative (SG&A) expenses section of the income statement.
+A period cost is charged to an expense account during the period it was incurred and is typically included within the selling, general, and administrative (SG&A) expenses section of the income statement.

 Porter’s Five Forces Model

 Porter’s five forces model is a macro-level analytical framework that attempts to understand external forces as they relate to competition in an industry.
 The forces are: threat of substitution, threat of entry, supplier bargaining power, buyer bargaining power, and level of rivalry among competitors.
 The model was developed in 1979 by Michael E. Porter, a professor at Harvard University.

 Present value (PV) is the current worth of a future sum of money or stream of cash flows that are discounted by an expected rate of return (usually the cost of capital).
 The higher the discount rate, the lower the present value of the future cash flows.